rjpcasalino/blog_bt/src/posts/2020-04-30-Using_the_calm_window_manager.md

 	    windowManager.cwm.enable = true;
 	  };

-Ryan Chan has an excellent [blog post](https://rycwo.xyz/2019/02/07/nixos-series-configuring-xinit) that invaluable.
-Many thanks!
+Ryan Chan has written an excellent [blog post](https://rycwo.xyz/2019/02/07/nixos-series-configuring-xinit) that was invaluable.
+Many thanks to him.

 The contents of `.xinitrc`: